PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter9.md

 2. The safety requirements from the PSSA related to the hardware item should be identified.
 These may include:

-   a.
-Design assurance levels imposed on the functions to be implemented in the hardware.
+   1. Design assurance levels imposed on the functions to be implemented in the hardware.

-   b.
-Probabilistic requirements for malfunctions or loss of function.
+   2. Probabilistic requirements for malfunctions or loss of function.

-   c.
-Hardware architectural and functional safety attributes, such as those outlined in Section 2.3.1, selected to meet the functional allocation.
+   3. Hardware architectural and functional safety attributes, such as those outlined in Section 2.3.1, selected to meet the functional allocation.

 3. Design constraints due to production processes, standards, procedures, technology, design environment and design guidance should be identified.